-Newcastle disease is consider to be one of the most important viral diseases in broiler though out the world and has a devasting effect on poultry production in most countries.
-The present study was conducted mainly to explore a pathological investigation of ND based on clinical, parasitological, gross and histopathological lesion.
-Total 35 farms were visited, 250 diseased and dead birds were examined out of which 135 birds were found to be positive for ND.
-In above the discussion mortality due to ND was higher in the nonvaccinated birds.
+Newcastle disease is consider to be one of the most important viral diseases in broiler throughout the world and has a devastating effect on poultry production in most countries.
+The present study was conducted mainly to explore a pathological investigation of ND based on clinical, gross and histopathological lesion.
+Total 5 farms were visited, A total of 1950 birds, among which 160 diseased and dead birds were selected out of which 99 birds were found to be positive for ND.
+The prevalence of ND at Bochaganj upazila was 5.35%.
+In above discussion mortality due to ND was 20.76% in the non-vaccinated birds and 4.6% in vaccinated birds remarks that mortality rate in the non-vaccinated birds was 4.5 times higher than vaccinated birds.

-The clinical signs of the affected birds were recorded as sneezing, gasping, and coughing and sometime complete in ability to make sound.
-Broiler may become inactive, weak, and rough in appearance.
-Greenish Diarrhea may also occur.
-Nervous sign include clonic, spasm and paralysis of the legs.
+The clinical signs of the affected birds were recorded as sneezing, gasping, coughing and sometime complete inability to make sound.
+Broiler were totaly inactive, weak and rough in appearance.
+Greenish diarrhoea occured.
+Nervous sign includes clonic spasm and paralysis of the legs.

-The Investigation of Newcastle diseases grossly in the naturally infected birds were haemorrhages in the proventiculus, caecal tonsils, and intestine.
-Histopathological changes in proventiculus are congested blood vessels, haemorrhages, Globular destruction, & sever epithelial layer destruction.
+The investigation of Newcastle disease grossly in the naturally infected birds were haemorrhages in the proventiculus, caecal tonsils and intestine.
+Histopathological changes in proventiculus were congested blood vessels, haemorrhages, globular destruction and severe epithelial layer destruction.

-On the basis of this study it is assumed that although ND is a serious problem at poultry industry in Bangladesh, it possible to control under routine preventive and control measure which is prime essential for substantial improvement in poultry production
+On the basis of this study, it is assumed that although ND is a serious problem at poultry industry at Bochaganj, it is possible to control ND under routine vaccination and preventive measure which is prime essential for substantial improvement in poultry production.